hbk619/tdsr-plugins/README.md

 `git clone https://github.com/hbk619/tdsr-plugins ~/tdsr/plugins/hbk619`

+The standard way to configure a plugin is with the plugins section defining the key to press with option and the command section to optionally define what command you run (this makes it slightly faster to respond)

+The plugin name is the folder name (hbk619 in this case) followed by a dot followed by the folder name of the plugin you wish to use

 ### Pytest

 If you would like to use pytest and have feedback as "3 errors.
 Module not found.